netbootxyz/netboot.xyz/README.md

 The build output will be in the generated folder `buildout`

-#### Local Overides
+#### Local Overrides

-Ansible will handle source generation as well as ipxe disk generation with your settings.
-The disk generation was worked on a while back so it needs work to catch it up to the existing state of netboot.xyz.
+Ansible will handle source generation as well as iPXE disk generation with your settings.
+It will generate Legacy (PCBIOS) and UEFI iPXE disks that can be used to load into your netboot.xyz environment.
 If you want to override the defaults, you can put overrides in user_overrides.yml.
-See file for examples.
+See `user_overrides.yml` for examples.

-Also note many user customizations are located in the boot.cfg file for the IPXE menus.
-A high level of customization can be achieved using our stock build output and hosting this along with the menus locally.
+Using the overrides file, you can override all of the settings from the defaults/main.yml so that you can easily change the boot mirror URLs when the menus are rendered.
+If you prefer to do this after the fact, you can also edit the boot.cfg to make changes, but keep in mind those changes will not be saved when you redeploy the menu.

 #### Self Hosted Custom Options